• Skip to primary navigation

 Security Deposit

-Certain charters may require a refundable security deposit for accidental damage outside normal wear and tear, although many crewed yachts use insurance arrangements instead of a cash deposit.
+Certain charters may require a refundable security deposit for accidental damage beyond normal wear and tear.
+However, many crewed charter yachts rely on insurance arrangements instead of a cash deposit, particularly in the luxury segment.

 Delivery & Redelivery